Meet The World's Thinnest Pasta

 Fast-forward a few years to November 2024, and a press release from the University College London (UCL) blew everything we thought we knew about thin pasta out of the water.

-UCL's tiny electrospun strands of starch are said to be 1000 times thinner than su filindeu and 200 times thinner than human hair.
+UCL's tiny electrospun strands of starch are said to be 1000 times thinner than su filindeu and 200 times thinner than a human hair.
 At around 372 nanometres, researchers also explained that the strands are narrower than some wavelengths of light.

 The world's thinnest spaghetti